 - Number of scripts: If you are using a heavy theme and/or a lot of plugins, then CSS/JS files can make your site load forever.
 Increasing number of scripts also increases the number of HTTP requests in header.
 If your site has more than usual HTTP requests in header, then you will be experiencing a slow loading web page.

 - Images: As everyone knows, un-optimized images take ages to load on a web browser and therefore rapidly increases site loading time.

 - Unnecessary Plugins: A plugin uploads its own files to your WordPress installation directory which are later downloaded by readers accessing your blog, if plugin is activated.
-The greater number of plugins are activated, the more files are downloaded by users and hence the greater load time is experience.
-Unnecessary plugins, therefore increases load on your web server resulting in bad page speed.
+The greater number of plugins are activated, the more files are downloaded by users and hence the greater load time is experienced.
+Unnecessary plugins, therefore increase load on your web server resulting in bad page speed.